ecthros/pina-colada/README.md

 Making it easy and fast to load arbitrary capapbilities quickly.

+## Extensibility

+More capabilities can be added to Piña Colada at any time, even during runtime.
+A [template](https://github.com/ecthros/pina-colada/blob/master/capabilities/template.py) capability file is included in the capabilities folder for rapid development - simply copy the file and move it into one of the categories.
+It is automatically and dynamically available for use in the command line interface or web terminal, and can be deployed at any time.

 ## Contributing
 Piña Colada is still very much in its infancy!
 Feel free to contribute to the project - simply fork it, make your changes, and issue a pull request.
 Have an idea for a killer capability, or something we could improve?
 Make an issue and we'll add it ASAP!